 Within the meal kit industry, several trends have developed.
 Following is a list of the top ten.

 In terms of waste, meal kits are much friendlier to the environment than grocery stores.
-True, packaging materials, such as plastic, are used for meal kits, but the packaging is not a large factor in the environmental impacts from meals.
+True, packaging materials, such as plastic, are used for meal kits, but the packaging is not a large factor in meals’ environmental impacts.
 In terms of carbon footprints, the emissions from processing and distribution, farm equipment, and fertilizer production are larger than from packaging used to maintain the freshness of food.
 That said, many consumers are still seeking more packaging improvements such as fewer plastics used, more compostable packaging, and insulation made from recycled materials.
-In 2020, the meal kit industry is likely to make changes concerning the sustainability of its services, especially in packaging and changing consumer perceptions.
+In 2022, the meal kit industry is likely to make changes concerning the sustainability of its services, especially in packaging and changing consumer perceptions.

 A key reason why many people opt for meal kits is to make following a diet easier.
 This has not gone unnoticed by the meal kit industry.
 In fact, in 2019, Blue Apron engaged in a limited partnership with Weight Watchers.
 Other kit services are concentrating on particular diets.
 For instance, some meal kit services offer keto, paleo, or vegetarian meal plans.
 Over the course of the next year, we can bank on more meal kit services specializing in niche diets.